 Local Restrictions Support Grant (LRSG)

-Businesses that pay business rates and are required to close in England due to local or national restrictions are eligible for support.
+Businesses that pay business rates and are required to close in England due to local or national restrictions up to 31st March are eligible for LRSG.

-If your business received a Local Restrictions Support Grant due to the national lockdown in November you do not need to reapply, Cornwall Council will use the details from your previous application to make payments.
-If you have not already claimed for this period but think you are eligible you can still submit a claim.
+If you have not already claimed for this periods but think you are eligible you can still submit a claim.

 This grant is administered by Cornwall Council, visit their their website for full details and to submit an application.

 Cornwall Council will use this funding to assist those businesses who were eligible to a grant payment in the Additional Restrictions second scheme.
 They are currently calculating the amount of the additional payments and will contact those businesses by the end of April.